Our Mission at Work

 Brothers Kevin and Mario Hernandez, three and four years old, respectively, share the same loving parents, the same peaceful home, and the same devastating birth defect.

 The brothers, separated by just 10 months, both entered the world with a cleft palate, a malformation in the roof of the mouth.
-Left untreated, children with cleft palate can suffer life-long handicaps including severe facial deformities, chronic dental and hearing problems and even malnutrition.
+If left untreated, then children with cleft palate can suffer life-long handicaps including severe facial deformities, chronic dental and hearing problems and even malnutrition.

 In addition to the physical complications the condition causes, even more painful are the social consequences.
 People stare.
 Children taunt.
 Even well-meaning adults look away.